garethr/ansible-provisioner/README.md

 # Introduction

-Describe your infrastcuture in YML like this:
+Describe your infrastructure in YAML like this:

     ---
     droplets: